 Health and social care are so often still seen as separate needs.
 In order to provide the best quality of life for older people in care and living at home, we need to address this divide.

-Our mission is to see older people’s mental, social and emotional wellbeing being prioritised alongside their physical care.
+Our mission is to see older peoples’ mental, social and emotional wellbeing being prioritised alongside their physical care.
 We believe the work we do has had a profound impact on older people, carers and the wider sector.

 Carer

-“It’s medicinal.
-If you don’t have things like this, you’ll get depressed, and low, and end up in hospital and that will cost them a fortune.
-They need things like this to keep people going.”
+It’s medicinal.
+If you don’t have things like this you’ll get depressed.
+We need things like this to keep people going.

 Care Home Staff

-In our last care home survey:
+In a recent care home survey:

-- 100% of staff said that Alive activity sessions lift the moods of residents
+100% of staff said that Alive activity sessions lift the moods of residents

-- 89% of staff said that knowledge and understanding of person-centred care has improved as a result of Alive training and activities in the home
+89% of staff said that knowledge and understanding of person-centred care has improved as a result of Alive training and activities in the home

-- 100% of staff said that Alive activity sessions encourage interaction
+100% of staff said that Alive activity sessions encourage interaction

 Evaluation